TerrehDactyl/Gui-programming-tutorials-with-C-GTK3-/readme.md

 the content available for C programming using the GTK3.0 library was very lacking, as such, I feel that if I can help even 1 person to understand this material a little better, then my time has been compensated for.

+One thing to note
+-
+all methods outlined in these tutorials are manual methods.
+I will upload future tutorials on using the GTKBuilder method.